inmyth/mmm-java/docs/PARSING_PATTERN.md

 - Final field in stream indicates executed offer.
 -- hash -> DeletedNodes.FinalFields.PreviousTxnID (old hash), hash (new hash)
 - offer create for RJP/JPY may not have PreviousFields.
 This causes parse error for FinalFields.
 It looks creating new offer also cancels some tx which results in this situation.
 We can safely ignore it and use transaction information instead.
 - payment and OC belonging to others will result in many OEs.
-Find only those belonging for us
+Find only those belonging to us
 - do not instantiate Amount directly.
 Use RLOrder#amount
 - pair in Config determines the unit of rate and gridSpace
 - ter errors including terQUEUED and terPRE_SEQ behave like tesSUCCESS https://www.xrpchat.com/topic/2654-transaction-failed-with-terpre_seq-but-still-executed/?page=2